almajnoun/wg-quick-install/README.md

-# WireGuard auto Installer Script
+# WireGuard auto Installer and configuration Script

 This script allows you to easily install and configure **WireGuard** on Debian 12, Ubuntu 20.04 and later, and CentOS 8 and later systems.